co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_index.md

 By default, the API provides information about all available endpoints on the site.
 Authentication is not required to access the API index.

 <aside class="notice">
-    Some endpoints are only available in CoCart Pro.
+    Some endpoints are only available in CoCart Pro or via add-on.
 </aside>

 ### HTTP request ###